Skip to main content

 If your Warthog is equipped with a lead-acid battery pack, you can ignore this section on the Battery Management System.

-If your Warthog is equipped with a lithium battery pack, it is also equipped with a single Battery Management System (BMS) control unit.
+If your Warthog is equipped with a LiFEPO4 battery pack, it is also equipped with a single Battery Management System (BMS) control unit.
 The main function of the BMS is to:

 • Protect the individual modules from being overcharged or excessively discharged.